vishalbelsare/IEX-API/SUPPORT.md

 # How To Get Help

-If it's a question, you should double-check the [FAQ](https://iextrading.com/developer/#faq), which has answers to questions on costs, paperwork, redistribution, etc. The [Developer Docs](https://iextrading.com/developer/docs/) includes most everything else, but some questions won't be answerable via those documents.
+If it's a question, you should double-check the [FAQ](https://intercom.help/iexcloud/en/collections/1299541-faqs), which has answers to questions on costs, paperwork, redistribution, etc. The [Developer Docs](https://iexcloud.io/docs/api/) includes most everything else, but some questions won't be answerable via those documents.
+To receive the fastest response from IEX Cloud, please reach out to IEX Cloud's Support team directly at support@iexcloud.io.

 # More Data?